Paul Hegarty (Irish footballer): Playing career

-Managerial and Coaching
+Managerial and coaching

 Before becoming the assistant manager to Stephen Kenny at Derry City in 2005, Hegarty had a spell of management at Institute.
-His fiery temper and desire for his team to do well was evident during every game.
+His desire for his team to do well was evident during every game.
 This driven and determined attitude is reminiscent of the character Hegarty displayed on the field as a player.
-While at Derry, Hegarty was ever present on the sidelines as the club went on to win the FAI Cup, finish second in the League of Ireland and enjoyed an historic run in the UEFA Cup, being eliminated in the First Round by Paris St. Germain.
-On 15 December 2006 Hegarty announced that he would be moving on from his role as assistant manager at Derry due to difficulties in relation to Pat Fenlon's new training schedules for the 2007 season.
+While at Derry, Hegarty was ever present on the sidelines as the club went on to win the FAI Cup, finish second in the League of Ireland and enjoyed an historic run in the UEFA Cup, being eliminated in the first round by Paris St. Germain.

+On 15 December 2006, Hegarty announced that he would be moving on from his role as assistant manager at Derry due to difficulties relating to Pat Fenlon's new training schedules for the 2007 season.
 With the managerial slot left empty at Finn Harps since Anthony Gorman's departure, Hegarty looked like the favourite to take the role at Finn Park.
-On 20 December 2006 Hegarty was named the new boss at Finn Harps after signing a two-year deal with the club.

-Hegarty's touchline demeanour is well known to Irish football fans, and his high pitched shouted instructions can be heard on many a Friday night around Finn Park.
-Whilst in his first season he won promotion with Finn Harps he has presided over their immediate return to the First Division of the League of Ireland.

-On 11 May 2009, Paul Hegarty left the club, stating "personal reasons" and was replaced as manager by James Gallagher.
+On 20 December 2006, Hegarty was named the new boss at Finn Harps after signing a two-year deal with the club.
+Whilst he guided Finn Harps to promotion via the playoffs in his first season, he also presided over their immediate return to the First Division of the League of Ireland.
+He was given a four-match touchline ban in April 2008 for his reaction to the referee's decision to send off Finn Harps' Kevin Ramsey.
+On 11 May 2009, Hegarty left the club, citing "personal reasons", and was replaced as manager by James Gallagher.

-On 6 January 2012 after an unsuccessful application for the managerial position at Derry City for himself, he joined the club as assistant to their new manager and preferred choice Declan Devine, both signing two year deals with the club.
-He took over as caretaker manager, after Peter Hutton left the club on 15 September 2015.
+Upon the departure of Stephen Kenny in 2011, Hegarty interviewed for the vacant managerial position at Derry City but was unsuccessful.
+Instead, he joined the club on 6 January 2012 as assistant to their new manager Declan Devine, who was the previous assistant manager to Stephen Kenny as well as a former teammate and colleague of Hegarty.

+On 29 July 2015, Hegarty rejoined Derry City as assistant manager to Peter Hutton.
+He took over as caretaker at Derry on 15 September 2015, after Hutton left the club.
+Hegarty declined to take up the managerial position on a permanent basis, leaving the club the following month.

+On 13 June 2016, Hegarty rejoined Finn Harps, this time as assistant manager to Ollie Horgan.
+He was linked with the Derry City job after Declan Devine left the post by mutual consent.
+After Ollie Horgan's departure, Hegarty was replaced as assistant manager with Darren Murphy by new manager, Dave Rogers.

+On 9 February 2024, Derry City announced that Hegarty had been appointed as assistant manager to Ruaidhrí Higgins, succeeding Paddy McLaughlin.
+Higgins was replaced as manager by Tiernan Lynch on 18 November 2024, with Lynch's older brother Seamus coming in as assistant.